Greetings! I’m Matt Chapple and welcome to cnyflyfish.com. I started this website in 1995 because of my passion for fly fishing.

 Shortly after I began learning to fly cast my grandfather started to take me on fishing trips.
 We fished for brook trout in the southern Adirondacks in small streams, lakes and beaver ponds.
 He taught me how to swing a wet fly so it would travel under alder bushes, over boulders and through pocket water and He also started to teach me how to present dry flies.

-My grandfather also began to teach me the art of fly tying.
-The first fly I remember tying was a red ant.
-It was just red yarn wrapped in two clumps.
-I used it to fish for brookies and I remember catching brook trout on the fly.
+My grandfather also began to teach me about fly tying.
+My grandfather’s fly tying was mostly simple wet flies and streamers used to fish for brook trout.
+He suggested to me trying an ant for brook trout and the first fly I remember conceiving and tying was a red ant.
+It was just red yarn wrapped in two sections and black thread.
+I thought it looked cool and I used it to fish for brookies and remember catching brook trout on the fly.

 As I gained experience my father and grandfather started to take me to bigger water.
 My father took me to Tug Hill Plateau north of Syracuse New York and around the Syracuse area to fish a variety of streams for browns, rainbows and brook trout.